 It was on Sunday, March 21st 1954 when J. A. Baker’s serious birdwatching and recording began, as he went down Patching Hall Lane, Chelmsford to the outlying village of Chignal Smealy.
 Over the next few weeks, he started to discover the birds of the area.
 Perhaps the best description of a first sighting came on Friday, May 21st 1954: I saw shelduck for the first time, in green, bronze, black, white, red. like huge decorated vases, with duck’s heads stuck on.

 Baker was able to identify his birds with the help of fellow birdwatching friends and also by using his extensive library of bird books.
-You can do the same and if you cannot identify a bird, then use a book.
-There are many available, for example through the Royal Society for the Protection of Birds.
+You can do the same.
+There are many books, for example through the Royal Society for the Protection of Birds.
 Binoculars are also helpful, with bird food encouraging birds into YOUR garden!
 You can also join a birding group, such as your county’s bird watching group.
-In Essex we are very fortunate to have the excellent Essex Birdwatching Society which holds indoor meetings, field visits and a biennial conservation conference, most recently on the subject of Migration.
+In Essex we are very fortunate to have the excellent Essex Birdwatching Society which holds indoor meetings, field visits and a biennial conservation conference, most recently on the subject of Coastal & Marshland Birds of Essex.
 See its website at EBWS website.
 J A Baker was a member of the Society and contributed to its annual Essex Bird Report, which includes the observations of birdwatchers throughout the county.
 Another publication is the twice yearly Essex Birding.

 There are also many local branches of the RSPB.
 In addition it is possible to take courses in creative writing, such as the Wild Writing MA at the University of Essex, tutored by Dr James Canton.
 See University website.